borntofrappe/react-practice/18 - Contact US/README.md

 ```

 `x` and `y` can then describe a number between `-1` and `1`, leading up to a rotation in the `[-angle, angle]` range.
 There's no need to include a linear scale to map the input values to a desired range.

+### Pseudo Elements

+With a pseudo element and 3D transform properties, this folder describes the transition which is supposed to occur as the application moves from the interactive form to the "locked" card, simply displaying the fields.

 ## Links